 Leeds is the largest city in the largest county on the UK mainland, it is a former imperial textile centre and is now a major UK financial centre.
-The Working Hours Podcast will document the city’s experiences through Brexit, creeping technological unemployment, new and ongoing resource wars, the ongoing removal of the welfare state and the accelerating ecological emergency.
+The Working Hours Podcast documents the city’s experiences through CoVid, Brexit, creeping technological unemployment, new and ongoing resource wars, the ongoing removal of the welfare state and the accelerating ecological emergency.

 Watch the 1st video trailer:

-If you would like to take part and wish to remain anonymous please email me securely at firstname.lastname@example.org
+If you would like to take part but wish to remain anonymous please email me securely at firstname.lastname@example.org

 For any data protection issues please email email@example.com